Built by Metorial, the integration platform for agentic AI.

 calendar-today

-Access all events scheduled for today on a specific calendar.
+Access all events scheduled for today in a specific calendar.

 URI Pattern: calendar://{calendarId}/events/today